 It is part of the role of early childhood education services and schools to provide an environment where students are most equipped to learn, along with providing delicious and nourishing food.
 Early childhood education settings provide numerous and diverse opportunities for kids to begin making decisions about food, which is why it is important that these environments are structured to promote and support healthy eating.
 Origins Education will not only feed your children well, but we will educate preschoolers about the importance of making healthy food choices.

 Origins Schilling Campus serves mostly local and organic foods and believes in the farm to table ideal.
-We participate in community gardens, utilize the farmers markets in season, as well as cultivating our own garden and we do the majority of our shopping at locally owned grocery stores, making a point to purchase as much local meats, dairy and produce as possible.
+We participate in community gardens, utilize the farmers markets in season, as well as cultivating our own garden and we do the majority of our shopping at locally owned grocery stores like the Good Food Store, making a point to purchase as much local meats, dairy and produce as possible.
 We serve eggs that come from cage-free chickens, meats that are grass-fed, free-range, hormone and antibiotic free and non-gmo produce grown without chemical fertilizers and pesticides.

 We will work with families dealing with allergies as well as alternative diets including those who choose gluten and dairy free lifestyles.